 This course provides the student with knowledge and skills necessary to safely care for patients in a long term care facility.
 Satisfactory completion of this course and associated clinical experiences qualifies the student to apply to take the State Certification Examination for Nursing Assistant.
-Prerequisite: HSC 0003.
+Prerequisite: HSC 0003 with minimum grade of "C."